Pump Up the Volume (song): Legacy and influence

+Accolades
-Slant Magazine ranked the song 32nd in its "100 Greatest Dance Songs" list in 2006, adding:

-"M/A/R/R/S's "Pump Up the Volume", which took its title sample from an Erik B. & Rakim song, was a milestone in the world of sampling culture, snatching bits of Criminal Element Orchestra's "Put the Needle to the Record", old soul records (a few years before Josh Davis hit the dustbins), and Ofra Haza's "Im Nin Alu" (long before Kanye [West] played his 45s at the wrong speed), just to name a few.
-A one-off collaboration between U.K. indie label 4AD's Colourbox and A.R.
+In 2004, Q magazine featured the song in their list of "The 1010 Songs You Must Own".
+In 2005, Stylus Magazine included its bassline at number 15 in their list of the "Top 50 Basslines of All Time".
+In 2006, Slant Magazine ranked it 32nd in its "100 Greatest Dance Songs" list, writing, "M/A/R/R/S's "Pump Up the Volume", which took its title sample from an Erik B. & Rakim song, was a milestone in the world of sampling culture, snatching bits of Criminal Element Orchestra's "Put the Needle to the Record", old soul records (a few years before Josh Davis hit the dustbins), and Ofra Haza's "Im Nin'alu" (long before Kanye [West] played his 45s at the wrong speed)...
+A one-off collaboration between British indie label 4AD's Colourbox and A.R.
 Kane and DJs C.J.
 Mackintosh and Dave Dorrell, the track was a patently European interpretation of American house music and became the first big crossover U.K. house hit."

-In 2011, The Guardian featured the song in the "A history of modern music: Dance" playlist.

-In 2020, Slant Magazine placed the song at number 18 in their list of "The 100 Best Dance Songs of All Time".
+In 2011, The Guardian featured the song in the "A History of Modern Music: Dance" playlist.
+In 2020, Slant Magazine ranked it number 18 in their list of "The 100 Best Dance Songs of All Time".
+In 2024, Classic Pop ranked "Pump Up the Volume" number three in their list of "Top 20 80s House Hits".